telerik/xaml-docs/controls/radcallout/key-properties.md

 * __ArrowBasePoint1__: A property of type __Point__ that gets or sets the __first base point__ of the arrow geometry.
 * __ArrowBasePoint2__: A property of type __Point__ that gets or sets the __second base point__ of the arrow geometry.

-They are of type Point and represent relative coordinates (between 0 and 1) where for example X = 0 and Y = 0 means the topleft point of the callout body and X= 1, Y = 1 means the 'bottom-right' point.
+The properties are of type Point and represent relative coordinates (between 0 and 1) where for example X = 0 and Y = 0 means the topleft point of the callout body and X= 1, Y = 1 means the 'bottom-right' point.
 In the figures you can see the default values of the properties [0.25, 0.5], [0.75, 0.5] and [0.5, 1.25].

-> Important to note here is that the widht and height of the callout applies only to the body of the geometry but not to the arrow.
-This way it is very easy to keep a fixed size of the main shape while making big arrow exceeding the shape size.
+> Important to note here is that the widht and height of the callout apply only to the body of the geometry but not to the arrow.
+This way it is very easy to keep a fixed size of the main shape while making the big arrow exceeding the shape size.

 #### Figure 1:
 ![Telerik Callout Key Properties 1](images/radcallout-key-properties_3.png)